SomnambulistCyber/SecEngineeringStudyNotes/interview-study-notes-for-security-engineering.md

 - Recover deleted items
 	- Most software will keep deleted items for ~30 days for recovery.
 Find out where these are stored.
 	- Write a script to pull these items from local databases.

 - Malware signatures
 	- A program that looks for malware signatures in binaries and code samples.
 	- Look at Yara rules for examples.

 Put your work-in-progress scripts on GitHub and link to them on your resume/CV.
 Resist the urge to make your scripts perfect or complete before doing this.

+# Leader - Leader Model

+It should be noted that everyone has a different leadership style.
+I prefer to lean on the expertise, experience, and context of my team, and empower them to make right decisions - where I become an enabler/force-multiplier for their efforts.
+**Ensure clarity of mission and objectives - so that every decision ties directly back to overarching goals, no matter who initiates it.**
+Leader - Leader model, which can be summarised as:
+1. Distributing Authority and Decision-Making
+	1. Shift from getting permission to "I intend to..."
+	2. Empower those closest to the operational details
+2. Establish clear goals and expectations
+3. Emphasise technical and contextual knowledge
+4. Greater freedom for team members to propose and ACT on their ideas, but also demands greater personal responsibility
+5. Reduces bottlenecks for initiatives, increases agility, and develops leadership skills across the team
+6. Iterative Feedback loops should be promoted with open dialogue among all ranks (feedback should be immediate and constructive)
+7. With ownership, team members are mor inclined to suggest process improvements, take calculated risks, and experiment responsibly to enhance performance.

+Shift language from permission seeking to initiative.
+Develop team members competence.
+Ensure clarity of mission and objectives - so that every decision ties directly back to overarching goals, no matter who initiates it.
+Instil accountability, individuals must own results that are both positive and negative. _But failing should not be seen as a negative outcome_, so long as something was learned from it.